wanby/mapbox-gl-native/platform/ios/INSTALL.md

 #### Carthage

 For instructions on installing stable release versions of the Mapbox iOS SDK with Carthage, see [our website](https://www.mapbox.com/ios-sdk/).
+If you require a build without symbols pre-stripped, use [this feed URL](https://www.mapbox.com/ios-sdk/Mapbox-iOS-SDK-symbols.json) with Carthage.

 ##### Testing pre-releases with Carthage